Gibraltar International Airport: Disputes regarding territory's status

 The airport is located on the isthmus that connects Gibraltar with the rest of the Iberian Peninsula, and thus the country of Spain.
 Whether or not the airport's territory was ceded by the Treaty of Utrecht is disputed by Spain and the United Kingdom.
 In the spring of 1815, Spain claims an epidemic of yellow fever struck Gibraltar, so that the British authorities built several barracks as field isolation in the neutral zone.
 On 20 April 1815, the Lt.
 Governor of Gibraltar, George Don, agreed with the general commander of the Campo de Gibraltar, General Don José María de Alós, that "a large proportion of the inhabitants [of Gibraltar] to [..] not [have] they suffered fever, temporarily established on the neutral ground, as close as circumstances permit, in front of this fortress".

 Spain's continuing sovereignty dispute with the United Kingdom over the territory on which the airport stands (different from the generic one on Gibraltar itself) has seriously affected the airport's operations.
 On 2 December 1987, an agreement was signed between the governments of the United Kingdom and Spain to allow the joint civil use of the airport.
 The agreement foresaw the building of a new terminal in the neighbouring Spanish municipality of La Línea de la Concepción adjacent to the northern side of the existing frontier.
 However, the agreement was blocked by the Government of Gibraltar, led from 1988 by Joe Bossano.
 As a result, the agreement was never implemented.

 Since then, Spain successfully excluded Gibraltar from European-wide de-regulation initiatives, such as the Single European Sky programme, preventing direct links from Gibraltar to the European Union (EU), on the grounds that regulation would recognises the sovereignty of the Gibraltar government (and by extension the UK) over the disputed land border.

+In July 2026, as a result of a post-Brexit treaty between the European Union and the United Kingdom, Spain began to implement Schengen Area controls at the airport within a new facility that is partially constructed within Spanish territory.